miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 This Quick Start written against Alpha versions of KeeperRL.
 Click “Start here” if you've never played before.

--   Last checked for accuracy and being up-to-date on Alpha 24.

 Start Here
 ----------